munstermedia/deploy-commander/README.md

 Deploy commander is build directly on python/fabric, but can be used for any project.

 Main goal of this system is to configure your deployment, and not programm it.
-There are a other flavors for setting up your dtap... we're focussing on simplicity and transparancy.
+There are other flavors for setting up your dtap... we're focussing on simplicity and transparancy.
 Next to that we want to create a centralized system to manage different deployments for multiple apps on different servers.

 ** Note : This application is still in it's development phase. **